james-stevens/recursor-protobuf/README.md

 I compiled with `gcc version 12.2.1 20220924` on Alpine Linux v3.18, best of luck with anything else - shouldn't be to hard!

+### To Build

+Just run `make`.
+Also supported `make clean` and `make all`.

+Also `make strip` will make the binary then strip it.

+I get no compiler errors or warnings, so I expect you to get the same.

 ## Example config
 These config files are all you need to test this code out.
 For production use you'll want all sorts of other paramters.